FadyGrAb/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Installed AWS CLI:
 I am not confortable using my AWS credentials in other cloud services.
 So I'll use the AWS CLI from my local machine specially that I recall that you said in one of the videos that it will be used for administration.
 And this was one of the *recommendations* that appeared in the warning message when I tried to generate an Access key from IAM to use the CLI via IAM Identiy Center.
 ![Access Keys recommendation](assests/week00/keyrecomendation.png)
-So I've installed it in my Windows local environement using powershell follows:
+So I've installed it in my Windows local environement using powershell as follows:

 Searching for the package using `winget` to install the package from [Microsoft Package Manager service](https://learn.microsoft.com/en-us/windows/package-manager/winget/)
 ```pwsh